Holdsworth Motorhomes: History

 Having returned from a motorhome trip around Australia, Richard and Heather Holdsworth wanted to continue their travels with trips around Europe.
 As a result, in 1968 they started converting a Volkswagen in their lockup garage in Clapham Common, London, with Richard constructing furniture and Heather the upholstery and soft furnishings including curtains.

 After being asked to assist with other conversions, the couple began creating conversion kits for friends and other VW owners.
 After increasing production to sell via the commercial market, the company moved to Ashford, Surrey, and then in 1972 to a former aircraft hangar in Woodley, Berkshire.
 The company would convert many ordinary vans into campervans, these vehicles included Commer Standard and a Commer Super, Ford Transit, Bedford and two types of Volkswagen: one with a fixed roof and one with a rising roof.
 The line was extended with the addition in 1977 of the Leyland Sherpa van and the combination of VW vans that was offered was constantly evolving.

 The company would branch away from camper vans into mini bus conversions and it was this side of the business that would ultimately see its downfall.
 A deal to supply a few thousand minibus conversions collapsed and the company was left holding stock that it couldn't sell.
 The financial burden of this overstocking would lead to its ultimate demise.

-Legacy

-Holdsworth Motorhomes created some outstanding campervan conversions many of them panel conversions.
-Innovative use of space created comfortable conversions that combined a utilitarian ethic with a sense of romance and adventure.
-During its life the quality of the company's work was recognised by external motor companies such as British Leyland and most notably Volkswagen who gave the company approved status for its conversions.
-The landscape that the company left behind was a healthy campervan conversion industry with many companies following in the wake of the Holdsworth Conversion Company.
-Richard Holdsworth is today the president of The Holdsworth Owners Club and as well as advising on motorhomes is now a novelist and at work on his second novel.